-From these arguments, we can say (as shown in Fig.~\ref{FIG:MagnonDensity}) that a magnetic field simultaneously induce (i) a density difference between $\alpha$ and $\beta$ modes and (ii) a reduction of magnetic moments.
-The fact (i) favors a negative value of the spin current, while the moment reduction (ii) tends to make the spin current positive (i.e., the magnitude of spin current decreases).
-Namely, there is a competition in terms of the sign of the spin current and a possibility that the spin current becomes positive in the N\'eel phase.
-Figure~\ref{FIG:TempEffect_ModifiedSpinCurrent} shows that the magnitude of the modified spin current of Eq.~(\ref{TempEffect-SpinCurrent-Neel}) slightly decreases from the linear-spin-wave result, while the spin current is still negative.
-From this result, we conclude that even at low temperatures, the sign of the spin current in the N\'eel phase is always opposite to that in ferromagnets within the formalism of the interface spin current.
+From these arguments, we can say (as shown in Fig.~\ref{FIG:MagnonDensity}) that a magnetic field simultaneously induces (i) a density difference between $\alpha$ and $\beta$ modes and (ii) a reduction in magnetic moments.
+The fact (i) favors a negative value of the spin current, whereas the moment reduction (ii) tends to make the spin current positive (i.e., the magnitude of the spin current decreases).
+Namely, there is a competition in terms of the sign of the spin current and the possibility that the spin current becomes positive in the N\'eel phase.
+Figure~\ref{FIG:TempEffect_ModifiedSpinCurrent} shows that the magnitude of the modified spin current of Eq.~(\ref{TempEffect-SpinCurrent-Neel}) slightly decreases from the linear-spin-wave result, whereas the spin current is still negative.
+From this result, we conclude that even at low temperature, the sign of the spin current in the N\'eel phase is always opposite to that in ferromagnets within the formalism of the interface spin current.

-In addition, from the above arguments, we can expect that the spin current in the N\'eel phase can be positive if the system possesses much large quantum fluctuation and the moment reduction is more large.
-More frustrated antiferromagnets or quasi-two-dimensional ones might be candidate for a positive spin current.
+In addition, from the above arguments, we can expect that the spin current in the N\'eel phase will be positive if the system possesses very large quantum fluctuations and the moment reduction is larger.
+More frustrated antiferromagnets or quasi-two-dimensional ones might be candidates for a positive spin current.

-We note that the reduction of the magnetic moment also occurs in the canted phase, but its effect is not so critical because there is no competing nature in the canted phase.
+We note that the reduction in the magnetic moment also occurs in the canted phase, but its effect is not so critical because there is no competition in the canted phase.